The Consequences of Brexit: ‘Stop Telling Foreigners How They Should Feel About Brexit’

 It feels like you’re not allowed to say to your friends and family that you feel sad and stressed, because ‘we’re all on 2 sides of the fence now.’
 That’s honestly what it feels like.
 That’s when we start getting angry.
 Please realise that this is the exact reason that some of us do get angry when that was never the intention in the first place.
 Please actually realise that this is actually affecting our lives and this is why we are angry/upset.

 And please, when and if things get heated just leave politics out of it for a second and hug your family or friend.
-Let us be sad, let us be angry and help us through this, it’s obviously going to be more of a touchy subject for us than it would be for you.
+Let us be sad, let us be angry and help us through this, it’s obviously going to be more of a touchy subject for us.